- 1 recipient/year, $1,000 award

 Please note that any personal information included within this application form will not be given to sources outside the SAIT Students’ Association.
 Saitsa Executives and full-time staff are not eligible for Saitsa Awards.

 Submissions are now closed.
-Please check back next year!
+Please check back later!